unknownue/unknownue.github.io/docs/QUICK_SETUP.md

 ### "Repository not found" error
 - Check if your GitHub token has access to both repositories
 - Verify the token has `repo` and `workflow` permissions
+- For private repositories, ensure `DISPATCH_TOKEN` is configured correctly

 ### Build timeouts
 - Rust compilation can take 10+ minutes initially